 Setup C++ courses

-The original `introductory and advanced courses on the C/C++ language' have been integrated into one single set of lectures, divided over three organizational units (the C++ course parts I, II and III).
+The original `introductory and advanced courses on the C/C++ language' were once converted into one single set of lectures, divided over three organizational units (the C++ course parts I, II and III).
 Attending only the first part is like walking on one leg.
-It hardly gets you where you want to be.
-Part II is strongly advised, and part III is for those who are really interested in the language.
+It barely gets you where you want to be.
+Part II targets what many consider to be the core elements of the language, and you should really try to attend this part.
+Part III is intended for those participants who are really interested in the language.
 To paraphrase Colin Fletcher (the Complete Walker, Knopf, 1978): it turns you from an insecure biped to a confident triped (p.
 49).

 The Software

 Participants are free to select the software they want to use during these courses.
-In particular: one is free to select one's favorite compiler.
+In particular: you're free to select your favorite compiler.
 However, not every compiler supports every part of the C++ standard equally well.

-Using a developmental environment is discouraged for this course, as such an environment often results in a reduction of `insight' and easily promotes questionable programming techniques.
+During this course using a developmental environment is discouraged as such an environment often results in a reduction of `insight' and easily lures you into questionable programming techniques.

-It is assumed that participants use a recent GNU g++ compiler (by now at least version 4.7.0 ).
-No support can be given to students using a different compiler, and no rights can be derived from using a compiler not adhering to or using less complete implementation standards than the GNU g++ compiler version 4.7.0 .
+For this course you should use a recent GNU g++ compiler.
+No support can be given to students using a different compiler, and no rights can be derived from using compilers not adhering to or using less complete implementation standards than the GNU g++ compiler version 13.2.0 .
+Usually a slightly older version (e.g., the last minor-release of the previous major release) is acceptable, at least for the first part of the course.

 How to install the GNU g++ compiler on Unix systems